Special Education at John Hay

 The Special Education department at John Hay Elementary has long been considered one of the very best in the district.
 Our experienced staff works collaboratively with school and district leaders, teachers, students, and families to provide the tools, guidance, supports, and services needed to ensure access and success for students with disabilities.

-At John Hay, we are adopting a Continuum program of services.
-With our new Focus program , we are able to offer a range of supports and environments for students to learn.
+At John Hay, we have a Continuum program of services.
+We are able to offer a range of supports and environments for students to learn.
 This flexible approach allows our team of teachers to share skills and resources, and create opportunities that only a team-based delivery can provide.
 Rarely are a student’s needs a perfect fit in one instructional specialty, and these needs flex and change over time.
 The Continuum approach allows us to serve students throughout the program that best fits their academic or behavioral needs.

 Descriptions of Service Models